 Traditionally, this is a year spent travelling overseas, but it needn't focus exclusively on that.
-Volunteering and work experience can also be incorporated and inform your child's likes and dislikes, as well as giving them valuable first-hand experience in a variety of areas they may not have had chance to try out.
+Volunteering and work experience can also be incorporated and inform your child's valuable first-hand experience in a variety of areas they may not have had chance to try out.
 However, for some a gap year can be distracting and, if not well-planned, could prove somewhat directionless, which is unlikely to be beneficial.